Which U.S. counties have the most crop acreage in drought?

 - How does this week's drought map compare to the same week last year?

-How exposure is calculated
+How exposure is measured

 - Planted acres.
 USDA NASS publishes planted acres by county and crop.
 For the current year, the tool walks a three-tier waterfall — county-level actuals when available, otherwise state-level scaled by the county's three-year share, otherwise the most recent prior year — so every county has a defensible acreage number.